bellingcat/tiktok-hashtag-analysis/README.md

 4. Start your virtual environment <code> source ./env/bin/activate </code>
 5. Run <code> pip install -r requirements.txt </code>

-You should now be ready to play with the tool.
+You should now be ready to start using the tool.